-Employees who also have investments in the Corporation received dividends on redeemable shares of \$68,790 (2021 - \$59,522).
+Employees who also have investments in the Corporation received dividends on redeemable shares of \$196,560 (2022 - \$68,790).

-The General Partner of the associates (note 6) is not a related party to the Corporation as defined under the Income Tax Act.
-The General Partner of the associates is the son of one of the directors and voting shareholders of the Corporation and is a related party to the Corporation as defined under IFRS.
+The General Partner of the associates (note 6) was not a related party to the Corporation as defined under the Income Tax Act.
+The General Partner of the associates is the son of one of the directors and voting shareholders of the Corporation and was a related party to the Corporation as defined under IFRS Accounting Standards.